 Thus, it was obvious that charging our phones on the trail would be essential.
 One can only carry so many power banks, even if they’re as light and high-performance as these guys.

-So my husband, always the engineer, started researching options.
+So my husband, a true connoisseur of electronics, started researching options.
 After a failed experiment with a loud, bulky, and extremely inconvenient hand-crank generator, he finally (thank goodness!) settled on the idea of a solar panel charger.
 But now, which one?

 I had researched solar panels for backpacking in the past, and even recent forays into Facebook groups revealed mostly dissatisfied users.
 Many hikers seemed confident that no portable solar panel currently in existence is able to charge a phone faster than it will be depleted on the trail.